Daily Consumer Spend by Company

 Overview

 Company Data for Academic Finance Research Covering Company-Level Aggregates of daily spend and transactions as well as important company metadata.
-Tables are aggregated by Brand Info, Transaction Info, Geographical Info, and Period Info.
+Tables are aggregated by transaction info and period info.

 Schema